FFFiend/Fullstack-E-Comm-Site/README.md

 Use FakeStore API for product data, HTML, CSS, Javascript for Frontend, Backend and Database: TBA, Payment Processing: Stripe?

 ## Features
 Sign up/Log in, Search for products, product pages with reviews and related products (long term goal, some form of ranking algo?), Payment processing, user authentication.
+Other cool stuff I want to incorporate: load balancer

 ## LATEST TO DO
 Link pages together, add user authentication and build out the backend to send and receive user records,